sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 8: Seller Account Setup & Management
+## Document 8: Seller Account Setup and Management

 Businesses become sellers by completing **Know-Your-Business (KYB)** in the **Verification Center**.
 Required details include legal name, registration/Tax ID, business address, contact person, and ownership structure.
 Beneficial owners may require identity checks.
 Payout bank accounts must match the business or owner name and may be verified by micro-deposits.